quickthyme/graffeine/README.md

   - `values.hi` is the primary stream of input data.
 When in doubt, make sure this is the field containing the values you are expecting to see.

-  - `values.lo` is an additional stream of values that are generally used to alter how the nominal hi-values get rendered.
-This behavior is largely dependent upon the particular layer's interpretation of the given data.
+  - `values.lo` is an additional, optional stream of values that are generally used to alter how the nominal hi-values get rendered.
+This behavior is largely dependent upon the particular layer's contextual presentation.
 For example, bar and line layers may use this as a lower boundary, whereas a pie chart may ignore it altogether.
 Also, see the **section below regarding negative values.**

   - `labels` is what label layers look for when rendering text values.